TPCAF Recognition Program

 1.09 Sworn Personnel Basic License

-The Agency has a written directive which requires that personnel hold a Texas Peace Officer license before performing law enforcement duties.
+The Agency has a written directive that requires personnel holds a Texas Peace Officer license before performing law enforcement duties.

 2.04 Internal Investigations